 High detail modeling will be the main theme in this course.
 Students will explore the essential tools and methods needed to create low and high-resolution 3D Objects.
 The focus will then shift to the creation of models for inclusion in the student's demo reel.
 The students will create a shot list and production schedule which will resemble a real life work environment where the slippage of delivery dates will mean that some content will have to be cut from the final product (demo reel.)
 Students will be expected to use all the knowledge, skills and experience they have gained throughout the program to assemble very high quality demo reel.
 The last segment of the term will be made up of mostly in class practice time designed to maximize the student/ instructor interaction.
 As this time is the most valuable and essential in the outcome of the demo reel, students are encouraged to make an extra effort to attend all classes during this time.
 Prerequisites: MDIA 3742

 This is a directed study course designed to guide students to the latest information about the techniques, industry trends, methodology and standards in their field of interest as it applies to their capstone project.
-At the start of the course, students will meet with their instructor and/or mentor and present their draft and pre-visualization project.
-Based on students’ field of interest and specialty, mentors will direct students to learning materials to help students apply the best approaches and techniques for their capstone project.
-Throughout the term students will meet weekly with their instructor/mentors in person or online to present their progress and receive feedback.
+At the start of the course, students will meet with their instructor and present their draft and pre-visualization project.
+Based on field of interest and specialty, students will be directed to learning materials to help them apply the best approaches and techniques for their capstone project.
+Throughout the term students will meet with their instructor in person or online to present their progress and receive feedback.
 Prerequisites: MDIA 4642 and MDIA 4742

 Following the portfolio production and demo reel pre-visualization courses, in this course students will work on developing their 3D modelling or animation demo reel based on their proposal and planning created in the previous term and in the 3D Arts Directed study course.
 Based on the type of reel, students will be introduced to industry mentors from the same fields.
-Under the supervision and direction of industry mentors and/or instructors, students create, test, revise and deliver their final professional demo reel based on industry standards.
-Each week students communicate with their industry mentors (in person or online) and meet with the instructor and review the progress, receive feedback and implement any revision necessary for creating an industry standard demo reel.
+Under the supervision and direction of the instructor, students create, test, revise and deliver their final professional demo reel based on industry standards.
+Students meet with the instructor (in person or online) and review the progress, receive feedback and implement any revision necessary for creating an industry standard demo reel.
 Projects vary for each student and relate to current 3D modelling, Animation, Visual effects standards.
 Prerequisites: MDIA 3480 and MDIA 4030 and MDIA 4045 and MDIA 4642 and MDIA 4742

 In this course, students will practice job search techniques that will assist them in finding employment.
 They will design a résumé and cover letter to suit their field of interest.
 They will practice responding to a variety of commonly used interview questions, explain the appropriate business methods used to contact prospective employers, practice networking, and apply their new knowledge and skills in the fields of animation, 3D art and film.
 The workshop setting will model and encourage self-reflection, constructive feedback and collaborative group work